Tezsure/Tezster_dart/README.md

 # Tezster_dart
-Dart kit for Tezos to build applications using flutter framework.
+Dart kit for Tezos to build applications using flutter framework. changes